m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Pattern matching

-Pattern matching is a concept found in functional programming languages like Haskell to work with data structures [has01].
+Pattern matching is a concept from primary functional programming languages like Haskell to work with data structures [has01].
 It's often used in conjunction with algebraic data types to select different behaviour depending on the data type.

-In our parser example this would be useful for the evaluate function that could be written in a more functional matter instead of using JavaScript classes.
+In our parser example this would be useful for the `evaluate()` function, which could be written in a more functional style instead of using JavaScript classes.
 There is a stage 1 proposal to introduce pattern matching to ECMAScript in the future [git02].
-This means, in the future, the evaluate function could be written concisely as in the example below.
+This means, that in the future, the `evaluate()` function could be written concisely as in following example.

 ```javascript
 const evaluate = (vars, node) => case (node) {